MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migration-assistant-for-dlp-use.md

 # Use migration assistant for Microsoft Purview DLP

-This article guides you through an instance of migration using the [migration assistant tool for Microsoft Purview DLP](migration-assistant-for-dlp-learn.md).
+This article takes you through an instance of migration using the [migration assistant tool for Microsoft Purview DLP](migration-assistant-for-dlp-learn.md).

 Before you start with migration, ensure you've met the prerequisites mentioned below: